akrzemi1/__sandbox__/string_view_ctor.md

 During the discussion we have witnessed people saying, "I have passed null pointer as `const char*` and it was always obvious that it indicates a zero-sized string", other said that in their code base null pointer always indicates a not-a-string.
 Other replies are that such string is empty (different opinions whether it means zero-sized or not-a-string, or if it matters at all), or is "null" (whatever that means for strings).
 Whatever answer you chose, you will serve one group, and surprise others, causing bugs.

 Whatever answer 1, 2, 3, 4 is chosen, the semantics are different than these for the C-string interface.
-C-string interface, being selected in the Standard Library of C and C++, is automatically a recomentdation to the developers.
+C-string interface, being selected in the Standard Library of C and C++, is automatically a recommendation to the developers.
 Its UB cases (preconditions) are designed carefully to bring closer the concrete type `const char *` to the abstract notion of a string.
 Many libraries also adapt the C-string interface, and expect its preconditions as a safety feature.
 For the programmers that choose to adapt the C-string interface, weakening its preconditions means that the concrete type `const char *` looses the connection with the concept of a string.
 This will be discussed later.

 ## 3. Can `string_view` be used to replace `const char*` interfaces?